4ndr0666/4ndr0debugger/README.md

 *   Code fences (e.g., \`\`\`javascript ... \`\`\`) appropriate for the selected language, with a `PASTE CODE HERE` marker for your code.
 *   A "## Summary for [Language]" section with detailed, language-specific instructions and criteria for the AI reviewer, sourced from `LANGUAGE_SPECIFIC_INSTRUCTIONS` in `constants.ts`.

 Pasting your code within this template helps guide the Gemini model to provide more relevant and comprehensive feedback according to the established guidelines for each language.
-The user interface restricts editing to only the `PASTE CODE HERE` section.

 ## Customization